Norfentanyl Drug Test

 12 Panel Now offers norfentanyl drug tests you can have shipped right to your home.
 We offer convenient single-use, at-home tests.

-The norfentanyl test comes in an easy-to-use test strip form.
-These tests can be purchased for as low as $.49 per strip.
+The norfentanyl test comes in an easy-to-use dip test form.
+These tests can be purchased for as low as $0.29 per dip test.

 Withdrawal Symptoms